-- We have been working with our local Carers Trust organisation to support carers to apply for grants from their Carers Fund for items such as furniture, short breaks and driving lessons. - We have been continuing our excellent joint working initiative with Leisure Services and have arranged for Young Carers to be able to access swimming lessons for just £2 a session
+- We have been working with our local Carers Trust organisation to support carers to apply for grants from their Carers Fund for items such as furniture, short breaks and driving lessons. - We have been continuing our excellent joint working initiative with Leisure Services and have arranged for Young Carers to be able to access swimming lessons for just £2 a session - We have continued to work with leisure services to offer young carers and YACs very discounted rates to use the leisure centre facilities by signing them up to STARS cards.
+This has proved really successful.

-- We have continued to work with leisure services to offer young carers and YACs very discounted rates to use the leisure centre facilities by signing them up to STARS cards.
-This has proved really successful. - Working with Youth Arts we have been able to put on workshops for parents of children with additional needs, the children and their siblings. - We have continued to work with Youth Support Services to address some of the barriers that young carers face when accessing extracurricular activities in their school and community.
+- Working with Youth Arts we have been able to put on workshops for parents of children with additional needs, the children and their siblings. - We have continued to work with Youth Support Services to address some of the barriers that young carers face when accessing extra-curricular activities in their school and community.
 Additional funding has been provided to pay for transport and staff time to ensure young carers can take part in social events and activities.
 We have also adopted their Resilience Framework as part of our assessment process - ✓ Through effective partnership working, Young and Young Adult Carers in RCT have been able to access a range of events, activities and services, with other carers, their families and within their wider communities.

-- Develop our work with Youth Arts and build on success of the musical by launching a new project - Discuss options for a young carer's taster day with the University of Glamorgan - Meet with the 'First Campus' officer from Cardiff University to discuss project ideas for widening access to University for Young Carers - Explore possibility of working with Coleg Y Cymoedd to utilise their catering department for various projects - Under the restructure there will no longer be a dedicated Young Carer Service.
+- Develop our work with Youth Arts and build on success of the musical by launching a new project - Meet with Ros Davis, the 'First Campus' officer from Cardiff University, to discuss project ideas for widening access to the South East Wales First Campus Universities, including potential taster days for Young Carers and attending open events - Explore possibility of working with Coleg Y Cymoedd to utilise their catering department for various projects - Under the restructure there will no longer be a dedicated Young Carer Service.
 Instead the current workers will become generic Carers project workers.
 Concerns around who will have capacity to take forward this work